Email Marketing

 3. They realize that now is the best time to buy it because the price will never be this low again.

-This is a simplified timeline, but, at the core, all last chance emails are similar.
+This is a simplified timeline, but, at the core, all last chance campaigns or sale extended emails are similar.
 They tap into the buyer’s fear of missing out on a great deal and regretting it later.
 It’s not even manipulation — you just get one step ahead of them and help your audience discover your products on their most favorable terms.

 Look at some of the psychological marketing tricks you can use to make your emails more effective.